mfrachet/cypress-audit/packages/documentation/docs/guides/lighthouse/good-to-know.md

 Session storage are supposed to keep data in the current browser tab.
 Since lighthouse will open a new tab, you won't be able to access the stored data during the audit.

-Hopefully, a community member has created an example on how to make session storage work on https://github.com/olyhaa-aetna/simple-auth-example
+Luckily a community member has created an example on how to make session storage work on [https://github.com/olyhaa-aetna/simple-auth-example](https://github.com/olyhaa-aetna/simple-auth-example)